UEF-BBC/nippy/CONFIGURATION.md

 ```

 ## TRIM
 Removes unwanted wavelength ranges form the spectrum.
+The kept wavelength range can consist of one or several continuous ranges.

 Available parameters are:

 - `bins`: Determines the wavelength region (or regions) to use in the analysis.
 Single continuous wavelength region is specified by giving the starting and ending wavelength separated by a hyphen (`-`).
 The total wavelength region can consist of multiple continuous regions, different regions are separted with a comma (`,`).
 Finally, the delimiter for different pipelines is semicolon (`;`).

-Example with a single pipeline with a single wavelength range (1000-1900nm)
+Example: single pipeline which removes everything outside of a specified wavelength range (1000-1900nm)
 ```ini
 [TRIM]
     bins = 1000-1900
 ```
-Example with a single pipeline with a two wavelength ranges (1000-1500nm and 1900-2200nm)
+Example: single pipeline with a two wavelength ranges (1000-1500nm and 1900-2200nm)
 ```ini
 [TRIM]
     bins = 1000-1500, 1900-2200
 ```
-Example with two pipelines.
-One with a single wavelength range (700-1800nm) and one with a two wavelength ranges (1000-1500nm and 1900-2200nm)
+Example: two pipelines.
+Pipeline 1 has a single wavelength range (700-1800nm) and pipeline 2  has two wavelength ranges (1000-1500nm and 1900-2200nm)
 ```ini
 [TRIM]
     bins = 700-1800; 1000-1500, 1900-2200
 ```

 ## SAVGOL
-Performs Savitzky-Golay filtering on the spectrum.
+Performs Savitzky-Golay [Savitzky-Golay](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter) filtering on the spectrum.

 Available parameters are: